wabbitguy/Adafruit_TLC5947/README.md

 All text above must be included in any redistribution

 To install, use the Arduino Library Manager and search for "Adafruit TLC5947" and install the library.

+Version updated to support blanking control for the write phase of the driver.
+Blanking resets the internal oscillator of the TLC5947 and helps to reduce any flickering caused by updating the outputs during the PWM cycle of the TLC5947.
+Blanking resets the PWM cycle.
+This optional blanking mode requires a four wire connection to the Adafruit_TLC5947.